SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-14-le-chat-noir.md

 be catting around fin-de-si&egrave;cle Paris, because _everybody_ wants to do that.
 My cat's not _stupid_&hellip;  Crazy, sure.
 But not stupid.

-Though, now that I come to think of it, Bastet was a a cat _goddess_, which means my tomcat is the _trans male_ reincarnation of an ancient Egyptian cat deity.
+Though, now that I come to think of it, Bastet was a a cat _goddess_.
+That means my tomcat is the _trans male_ reincarnation of an ancient Egyptian cat deity.
 Ok, nothing wrong with that, right?
 We need to accept trans people, and my cat thinks he's a person, so we're all cool with him.
 And, really: once you buy the "reincarnated ancient Egyptian cat